Kerbalnut/Batch-Tools-SysAdmin/ReadMe.md

 >   - %UserProfile%\Documents
 >   - %UserProfile%\Desktop
 >   - %UserProfile%\Downloads
+>   - %UserProfile%\Pictures

-All 4 of these scripts are *Boxstarter helper scripts*, they are practically identical.
+All 4 of these scripts are *Boxstarter helper scripts*; they are practically identical.
 The only difference is the parameters at the very top of the scripts have been changed: (Use **Tools/CompareTo-Parent.bat** to see for yourself!)

 - **BoxstarterInstall-template.bat**
 - **BoxstarterInstall-NetworkingUtilities.bat**